satoshi-ikehata/Universal-PS-CVPR2022/README.md

 - Windows11, Python 3.10.3, Pytorch 1.11.0, CUDA 11.3
   - GPU: Nvidia RTX A6000 (48GB)

-### Prepare dataset
+## Prepare dataset
+All you need for running the universal photometric stereo network is shading images and a binary object mask.
+The object could be illuminated under arbitrary lighting sources but shading variations should be sufficient (weak shading variations may result in poor results.).

-All training and test data must be formatted like this:
+In my implementation, all training and test data must be formatted like this:

 ```bash
  YOUR_DATA_PATH